Creating a Career Development Plan: Tips and Strategies

 Common Questions & Answers

-What is a professional development strategy?
+What is a professional development plan?

-What is the reason to create a career development plan?
+What is the reason to develop a career development plan?

-How do I begin with putting together a career development plan?
+How do I get started with putting together a career development plan?

-Do I have the ability to adjust my career development plan as I progress?
+Can I adjust my career plan as I go along?

 Conclusion